 The common argument for faux meats is that they are a “transitional” food for those new to meat-free eating.
-After conducting my own personal studies over the course of the past five years, I have come to the conclusion that they do nothing to ease the transition to a healthy, whole foods diet.
+After conducting my own personal studies over the course of the past nine years, I have come to the conclusion that they do nothing to ease the transition to a healthy, whole foods diet.

 What they actually do is become an obstacle to healthier whole-food protein choices such as beans, legumes and potatoes.
-Because they taste so damned good!
+Because they taste so good!
 And as technology moves on, they just keep tasting better and better.
 These products are highly processed, high in fat and salt in most cases–manipulating our taste buds with artificially engineered flavors.
 Consequently, simple natural foods taste dull in comparison.